royalmewAlt/sakalla-font-editor/README.md

 ## Author

-Created with ₠ for font lovers everywhere  𛌵
+Created with â‚  for font lovers everywhere  ð›Œµ